mph-/lcapy/doc/schematics.rst

 Customisation
 =============

-Circuitikz commands can be embedded in a netlist.
+Circuitikz commands (indeed any TikZ/PGF macros) can be embedded in a netlist.
 Here's an example that embeds a circuitikz command to change the inductor style:

 .. literalinclude:: examples/schematics/L1.sch

 .. image:: examples/schematics/L1.png
    :width: 6cm

+The default node spacing is 2 units where the default unit for PGF/Tikz macros is 1 cm.
+By default Circuitikz uses a default bipole length of 1.4 cm; this produces resistors with a zig-zag of length 1.16 units.
+Lcapy sets the default bipole length to 1.5 cm; this results in a zig-zag of length of 1.2 cm.
+The bipole length can be changed used the `cpt_size` argument.

+pdflatex (Tex live) uses `\pdfpkresolution=600` to produce a PDF document with 600 dpi.
+The output file dimensions are in points (72 points to the inch).

+The PDF is converted to a PNG using Image Magick convert with a density of 200 (`-density 200`).
+This uses ghostscript with `-r 200x200` to do the image conversion.

+For example, an image of 4 cm by 2 cm becomes a PDF file of size 113.6 by 57 points.
+The resultant PNG file has 474 by 238 pixels or 118.5 pixels per cm.
+The number of horizontal pixels is given by 114 / 72 * 300 = 473.2

+When converting to PNG files, 300 dpi is used by default (118.1 pixels/cm).

 File formats
 ============